milesich/xcgp-api/docs/graphql/schema/int.md

 * [TransactionConnection](graphql/schema/transactionconnection.md): A connection to a list of items.
 * [UpdateUserInput](graphql/schema/updateuserinput.md): Input for updating a user
 * [User](graphql/schema/user.md): A user
+* [UserAchievement](graphql/schema/userachievement.md): An achievement belonging to a user
+* [UserAchievementConnection](graphql/schema/userachievementconnection.md): A connection to a list of items.
 * [WinConnection](graphql/schema/winconnection.md): A connection to a list of items.